 There are so many conditions, disorders, diseases, etc in the world affecting people around us.
 Most of these we have or will never come into contact with simply because those closest to us remain unaffected…life carries on in this case.
 However, Selective Mutism is something which has entered my life and just how I deal with it, well…I’m not exactly sure but this is our journey.
 Over the next period of my life (That could be weeks, months even years) before we get over it all and move onto a better place free of anxiety and fear.
-When I say we, I mean myself and my 6 year old daughter who has Selective Mutism.
+When I say we, I mean myself and my 6-year-old daughter who has Selective Mutism.

 WHAT IS SELECTIVE MUTISM?

 “It can come as a surprise to learn that your bright, talkative child does not speak at all in other environments.
-This is a tell-tale sign of selective mutism – a little known anxiety disorder that prevents sufferers from speaking in select situations no matter how much they long to.
+This is a tell-tale sign of selective mutism – a little-known anxiety disorder that prevents sufferers from speaking in select situations no matter how much they long to.

 I stumbled across this useful link recently, Voice New Zealand and am digging deeper into the silent world where my daughter lives, when outside her comfort zone.

 Most people say “Oh, she’s just shy…she’ll grow out of it” but this is where they are wrong.
-There’s a big difference between being shy and having SM because shyness you can overcome and it usually goes away quicker once self-confidence is learned.
-In my experience, it’s not about being self confident but it’s about my daughter feeling comfortable and safe enough to open her mouth and allow a sound to come out.
+There’s a big difference between being shy and having SM because shyness you can overcome and it usually goes away quickly once self-confidence is learned.
+In my experience, it’s not about being self-confident but it’s about my daughter feeling comfortable and safe enough to open her mouth and allow a sound to come out.
 I know that she wants to, I know that she longs to but, I also know that it’s a challenge for her, so she doesn’t.

 SELECTIVE MUTISM DOES NOT JUST DISAPPEAR…